visenze/visearch-sdk-android/README.md

 To reduce upload search latency, by default the uploadSearch method makes a copy of your image file and resizes the copy to 512x512 pixels if both of the original dimensions exceed 512 pixels.
 This is the optimized size to lower search latency while not sacrificing search accuracy for general use cases:

+* Image from local path or photo gallery

 ```java
 //default resize setting, set the image size to 512 x 512
 Image image = new Image(imagePath, ResizeSettings.STANDARD);